RockRoller01/skinninginfo/tutorial/introduction.md

 <img src="img/introduction/SD_vs_HD.png" style="width:50%">

-The left is an SD image, the right a HD one.
 </details>

 It's highly recommended to skin in HD, because it will look a lot sharper ingame and you can easily convert them to SD. **Please note that the skinnable files list only shows both SD and HD sizes!** It's important to note that HD images are only used by osu if it runs with atleast 800px height, however, if no HD image is present for a file it will use SD image instead if available.